 This city in western Morocco is filled with history, mosques, palaces and gardens.
-Take a romantic vacation and explore the medina, the walled medieval city with mazelike alleys filled with markets selling fabric, pottery, and jewelry.
+Take a romantic vacation and explore the medina, the walled medieval city with maze-like alleys filled with markets selling fabric, pottery, and jewelry.
 Book a room at El Fenn, close to the main square of Jemaa el-Fnaa.
 Its 23 guest suites and rooms sit below a large roof terrace with sundecks, hanging gardens, shaded dining areas, a roof-top putting green, and a swimming pool.

 Eilean Shona, Scotland

 This private island, owned by Vanessa Branson, claims it’s the inspiration for Neverland in "Peter Pan."
 While exploring the island’s 2,000 acres of pristine moor, wild hills, secluded paths, and woodland, book a stay at Shepherd's Cottage, one of eight cottages available to rent.
-You can spend your time building camp fires, crabbing, swimming, painting, picnicing, kayaking, and walking the island’s coastal and woodland paths.
+You can spend your time building camp fires, crabbing, swimming, painting, picnicking, kayaking, and walking the island’s coastal and woodland paths.

 This African country has endless wilderness to take in with your love, including the plains of Serengeti National Park.
 Take a safari for chances to see the country’s famous animals, including elephants, lions, leopards, buffalo, and rhinos.
 Then visit Kilimanjaro National Park, home to Africa’s highest mountain.
-Stay at Chaka Camps, which offers a Serengeti balloon safari, private dinners under the African stars, and bush breakfasts.

 “Virginia is for lovers” — and once you visit, you'll see why.
 This state has a number of historic museums, gardens, and parks to explore — visit Shenandoah National Park, Meadowlark Botanical Gardens, or Maymont to take in the scenery.
 While checking out Virginia's local wine scene, stay at L’Auberge Provencale.
 The inn has warm hospitality, delicious food, and some of the rooms have private patios, aromatherapy steam showers, and fireplaces.
 Each room is individually decorated with French country antiques and original artwork, making it feel as though you've been transported to Provence.